 One of the frequently asked questions during tours or just generally when campus trees come up in conversation is, “What is the oldest tree on campus?”
 For a number of reasons, that is not an easy question to answer.
 I know from my research of historical records that trees were first planted on campus shortly after it was founded in 1855.
 For example, the Norway spruces surrounding Beaumont Tower (the former site of College Hall) were planted in 1865.

 I also know from historic photographs of College Hall and Saint’s Rest that some trees of the original forest that covered what today we know as the Historic Oval remained.
 These trees were very tall and spindly as they were once part of a dense forest.
-Based on these photographs, I had assumed they were relatively young, maybe 50 or 100 years old at the time the land was cleared for the campus.
+Based on these photographs, I had assumed they were relatively young, maybe 50 or 100 years old at the time building began on campus.
 With this information, I estimated that the oldest campus trees to be maybe 200 to 250 years old.

 Professor Beal wrote in his history of MAC in 1915 that these tall and spindly trees left growing in the Oval after clearing were “topped” by Charles E. Hollister, class of 1861.
 Hollister told professor Beal that he was the one who, when a student in the late 1850s early 1860s “cut the tops off many of the native trees on the campus, hoping it would induce them to spread out and improve in appearance.”